SSPENELOPE/react-weatherapp/README.md

 ## Bugs
 - No media queries yet, resizing the screen will not alter shapes and sizes yet.
 Will be fixed towards the end of the project
+- As of right now if you type in a city that openweathermap does not have data for, the current data will persist for whichever accurate city you previously searched that is stored.
+I will add prevention and error handling for this when I have time to retrace back to the calls.

 ### Contribution/questions
 - For anything regarding this category you can email me at SSEPENLOPE23@gmail.com